 skip to main content

-Gardaí in Monaghan looking for man who rammed patrol car
+Gardaí remain in hospital after Monaghan patrol car ramming

 A Garda car that was rammed in Monaghan

-The two gardaí who were in the patrol car have been taken to hospital for assessment of their injuries
+The two gardaí who were in the patrol car were taken to hospital

-Gardaí are searching for the driver of a car that rammed a garda patrol car in Co Monaghan, injuring two gardaí.
+An Garda Síochána has said a search for the driver of a car that rammed a garda patrol car in Co Monaghan has been stood down, but they are following a definite line of inquiry.

-A sergeant and a garda were taken to hospital after a Northern Ireland-registered Audi rammed the garda car at Tullycorbett at around 1pm.
+A sergeant and a garda were taken to hospital after the Northern Ireland-registered Audi rammed the garda car at Tullycorbett at around 1pm.

 Two men fled the scene, but the man believed to be the passenger was arrested shortly afterwards.